ogorton/ogorton.github.io/index.md

 I work on theoretical and computational methods of nuclear physics.
-My work follows the needs of nuclear astrophysics and nuclear technology, two fields which probe the limits of our understanding of matter in neutron-rich environments.
+My work supports the needs of nuclear astrophysics and nuclear technology, two fields which probe the limits of our understanding of matter in neutron-rich environments.